Babelscape/CroCoAlign/README.md

 `PYTHONPATH="src" python src/sentence_aligner/crocoalign.py source_document target_document`

 You can call the script with the `-h` command to get information about the available command options.
-The default format of the source and target document is considered to be .txt.
+The default format of the source and target document is considered to be .jsonl.
+You can find an example of the source and target documents required format under the `data/examples` directory.
 In case you would like to try another sentence encoder, you can either provide a .jsonl files containing the source and target sentences with or without precomputed sentence embeddings (by using the `-p` command) or selecting another sentence encoder at runtime.
 You can also select the desired output format of the final alignment (either .tsv or .jsonl).